 It was pouring rain and I was extremely bored.
 I watched TV, something I hadn’t really done in the last few months.
-After awhile, I paced around wondering what I could do.
+After a while, I paced around wondering what I could do.
 Maybe it was the rain, maybe it was being in the suburbs, or maybe it’s just me.

 Even as a kid, I would get so bored in the summer when school was out of session.
-I would whine around the house complaining there was nothing to do.
+I would whine around the house, complaining there was nothing to do.
 My poor mom would suggest cleaning my room, which I rejected.

-Sometimes the feeling of boredom is so powerful, I feel like I’ll lose my mind.
+Sometimes the feeling of boredom is so powerful, and I feel like I’ll lose my mind.
 If my mind is not stimulated in some way, it feels like torture.
 I watched TV, looked outside at the rain, cleaned out my email, and wondered what else I could do.
 The clock ticked painfully away as I stared at it.
 I could have been writing, but I didn’t feel like it.
 I purposely wanted to spend a week there so I could relax.
 Maybe I’m not capable of relaxing?

-The next morning I went for a run and it felt good to get some exercise.
+The next morning I went for a run, and it felt good to get some exercise.
 I was cooking up some breakfast when an old coworker called me asking for some advice on his career.
 It was good to talk with him and to feel useful again.
 It made me miss work a little bit and the routine that it brings.

 Sometimes having so much freedom and free time feels overwhelming.
 I have to constantly make decisions on how to spend my time.
 Before, I would get up and go to work.
 After work, maybe I’d workout, eat dinner, watch some TV and go to bed.
-Weekends I worked out, cleaned my house, ran errands, and hung out with friends.
+On weekends I worked out, cleaned my house, ran errands, and hung out with friends.

 Now it often feels like I’m going to make the wrong decision and miss seeing something.
 Or I worry that I’ll waste the day, so I see what there is to do in whatever city I’m currently in.
 Having freedom requires constant decision making.

-In the late afternoon, I drove to Vancouver and battled horrible traffic for an hour and a half, only to arrive to the Capilano Suspension bridge right before they closed.
+In the late afternoon, I drove to Vancouver and battled horrible traffic for an hour and a half, only to arrive at the Capilano Suspension bridge right before they closed.
 They recommend that I come back because I wouldn’t have time to see everything.
 Frustrated, I got back into traffic and headed back to the burbs.

 I stopped at Hard Rock casino and gambled.
 I ended up walking away with a free dinner, entertainment for two hours, and about 20 extra dollars in my pocket.

-The following day, I tried to go to a few historic sites, but the road near the house was closed.
+The following day, I tried to go to a few historical sites, but the road near the house was closed.
 I asked the girl directing traffic what was going on.
 She said they were filming something and the place I was trying to go to was closed for two weeks.

-A grade school had just let out and parents were lining up to pick up their kids.
+A grade school had just let out, and parents were lining up to pick up their kids.
 It struck me as a world I knew nothing about.
-I was always at work when schools were letting out and I don’t have children.
+I was always at work when schools were letting out, and I don’t have children.
 There are times like this that make me sad that I haven’t experienced that world.
-A whole life of running kids from school to practice, and making sure homework gets done.
+A whole life of running kids from school to practice and making sure homework gets done.

-Eventually I made it to a tourist garden where I ate a pastry and had some coffee.
-After walking around the garden for awhile, I drove to Mill lake.
+Eventually, I made it to a tourist garden where I ate a pastry and had some coffee.
+After walking around the garden for a while, I drove to Mill lake.
 The lake had a great walking path all around it and it was a beautiful, rain-free day.

 I walked all the way around the lake as three women in workout clothes power walked, a couple held hands, two men at a picnic table read bibles, and a young couple kissed at the end of the pier.

-There were tables with men playing cards, a group of middle-school aged kids hanging out, and two older women passing me saying, “Nothing can damage me.
+There were tables with men playing cards, a group of middle-school-aged kids hanging out, and two older women passing me saying, “Nothing can damage me.
 It can hurt me, but it can’t damage me.”